 This arrangement creates a compact design that can measure a quantity of force being applied from multiple different directions.
 It can also be assembled quickly and at little cost by folding the electrodes over the double sided tape to form sensors that are part of the unitary circuit unit 200.
 This requires nothing more than a piece of sticky tape and folding the circuit.
 The sensor can be created by folding a single flexible circuit board, which eliminates the need for multiple circuit boards sandwiched together and connected by wires.
 Furthermore, there is no need to create one of the electrodes by other means such as coating a surface with an electrically conductive layer that can be difficult to manufacture.
 Multiple sensors can be folded from the same flexible circuit board, thereby creating a 3D sensing array.
 The sensors are also integrated with the rest of the circuit.
 Because the electrodes are folded from the same flexible circuit board that contains the integrated chips, the electrical connections can be printed directly onto the circuit.
 This further reduces the cost of the materials, the cost of manufacturing, and the size of the unitary circuit unit 200.
 The unitary circuit unit can be a component within a finger while taking up very little space within the finger and thereby allowing for additional functional components within the finger, such as rotational position sensors within the joints.
 The folded sensor can be an elegant and compact design that is free of unnecessary parts that take up space or unnecessary assembly steps.
 A sensor can be made of two electrodes that are unitary with the FCB and folded over a compressible dielectric pad, free from additional components or connections.

 Fig. 4A is a side view of the circuitry of Fig. 2, showing pressure sensors folded into the sensing conformation and showing area of detail 4B and cross section line 4C-4C, according to an illustrative embodiment.
 Fig. 4A shows fingernail force sensor 226, fingertip force sensor 224, and first side force sensor 222.
 Rotational position encoders 212, 214, 216, and 218 are also shown.
 The circuit unit 200 is shown in Fig. 4A as it is found in a finger when it is fully installed within the finger.
 A Flexible Printed Circuit Board connector (FPC connector) 204 is used to connect the FCB 202 of the finger to the circuits of the palm, explained more fully below.
 The FPC connector 204 can be printed in the same process required to make the circuit board.
 The connectors 204 can be electrical traces as any other on the FCB, with exposed and plated pads on the end, using the same process used to make the pads of most components on the circuit board.
 The flex circuit can then be directly inserted into the female connector on the palm.
-The FCP of a finger can be connected to the FCB of the palm using the FPC connector 204, so that the fingers can be connected to the palm without additional wiring or soldering.
-The FCP connector can also be thinner because the flex circuit is thinner than wire connectors.
+The FCB of a finger can be connected to the FCB of the palm using the FPC connector 204, so that the fingers can be connected to the palm without additional wiring or soldering.
+The FPC connector can also be thinner because the flex circuit is thinner than wire connectors.
 The FCB can have a segment of extra length 404, and the extra length segment 404 can make assembly quicker and easier as it provides slack in the system between the finger and the palm.
 The extra length segment allows slack in the system so that the connector 204 can be connected to the palm FCB 1002 easily.
 The extra length segment 404 can also provide additional slack as the finger moves relative to the palm.